martialblog/ceql/README.md

 # CEQL.js

-A CEQL parser in Javascript
+A CEQL library in Javascript.

 ## What is CEQL?